Unity-Technologies/Addressables-Sample/README.md

     * `LoadAsset<>()` & `Instantiate()` - Calls the addressables version of the method, returning the result if things were ready, throwing exceptions if not.
   * SyncBundleProvider.cs - Loads the asset bundle into memory using synchronous methods.
 If the bundle is online this will fail.
 Also note, in it's current form, this will fail on Android as loading there is a little more complex.
 It can load sync, we just didn't have time to add that support to this demo.
 This is the most likely point in the flow for there to be an issue in the sync process.
 If this were used in production, it would probably need extended error checking.
   * SyncBundledAssetProvider.cs - Loads from an asset bundle using the synchronous methods.
 This is unlikely to be a failure point, as it isn't called until the bundle is loaded successfully.
-  * Editor/SyncFastModeBuild.cs - Since fast mode does not load from bundles, the default fast mode script has to inject it's own provider for all assets.
+  * Editor/SyncFastModeBuild.cs - Since "Use Asset Database (fastest)" mode does not load from bundles, the default "Use Asset Database (fastest)" mode script has to inject it's own provider for all assets.
 This custom script just replaces that standard provider with a sync one.
   * SyncAssetDatabaseProvider.cs - An overridden provider to do asset database loads immediately.
   * No Change Needed: SyncBuildScriptPackedMode or SyncBuildScriptPackedPlayMode.
 Since the group schema allows you to specify provider, the standard build script works as is.
-  * Missing - the two main things missing from this demo are Virtual mode and the ability to load from Resources using the sync interfaces.
+  * Missing - the two main things missing from this demo are "Simulate Groups (Advanced)" and the ability to load from Resources using the sync interfaces.

 #### *Advanced/Custom Analyze Rule*
 This sample shows how to create custom AnalyzeRules for use within the Analyze window.
 Both rules follow the recommended pattern for adding themselves to the UI.
 There are no scenes to look at in this project, just analyze code.